djosephsen/jq-irl/3-contains/Readme.md

 false positives, but it's also only good for exact matches (ie it can't detect if an array contains a single given element).

-`select(index())` : index is what you want when you want to check if an array contains a string.
-More on it below.
+`select(index())` : index is what you want when you want to check if a thingy contains a *VALUE* (literally, what index contains the value "foo"?)

-`select(has())` : has is what you want when you want to check if an object contains a key, or if an array contains something at a named index.
+`select(has())` : has is what you want when you want to check if a thingy contains a *KEY* (either numerical or string indicies; literally, does this object even *have* a "foo" attribute?)

 The naming of these filters, as well as the distinction between them can be a little difficult to understand at first.
-Generally if you want to check if something has a given *value*, use `index` (eg what index is "foo" at?), but if you want to check if something has a given *key* (either string or numeric, eg does this object have a "foo" key?), use `has`.
+The important thing to rememer is: generally if you want to check if something has a given *value*, use `index` (eg what index is "foo" at?), but if you want to check if something has a given *key* (either string or numeric, eg does this object have a "foo" key?), use `has`.

 So, following from the broken select(contains()) example above, we can use `index()` inside a `select()` instead of contains, along with `keys` to return